ciciling07/Emotional-and-Behavioral-Traits-Recognition-EBTR-Project/README.md

-pip install baidu-aip # Baidu AIP service pip install thulac # THU Lexical Analyzer for Chinese pip install metapy # Meta analysis for English
+pip install baidu-aip # Baidu AIP service pip install thulac # THU Lexical Analyzer for Chinese pip install metapy # Meta analysis for English pip install jieba # pip install snowNLP # sentimental analysis pretrained model
 ~~~

+#### Step3: Clone this project to the local machine

+## 2. Usage

+#### Step1: Download test video
+You can use your own video.
+We can't publish our test video because it is under protection.

+#### Step2:
+File-> load video or File -> load processeddata if you have saved it.

+#### Methods

+Edit -> Save

+Analysis -> match words
+We use words in the “words_set_file” as a dictionary to match all the words in the text.
+Then we show the results in the following textbox.

+Analysis -> search words
+Example: we search the word “mood”, then we get the results.

+Analysis -> sentimental analysis
+Our semtimental analysis is based on a pre-trained model because there is not enough data
+in this field.
+The model is based on Bayesian predictive model:
+1. firstly, filter the stop words and use n-gram model to label the sentence.
+2. secondly, used pretrained Bayesian model to get the results.